Tory MP Andrew Bridgen faces suspension over ‘cavalier lobbying breaches’

 Tory MP Andrew Bridgen faces a Commons suspension after being found to have displayed a “very cavalier” attitude to the rules in a series of lobbying breaches.

-The Standards Committee advised a suspension of five sitting days for offences including an “unacceptable attack upon the integrity” of standards commissioner Kathryn Stone.
+The Standards Committee recommended a suspension of five sitting days for offences including an “unacceptable attack upon the integrity” of standards commissioner Kathryn Stone.

 He called Ms Stone’s integrity into question on wholly unsubstantiated and false allegations and attempted to improperly influence the process, the cross-party committee said.

-“Mr Bridgen has demonstrated a very cavalier attitude to the House’s rules on registration and declaration of interests, including repeatedly saying that he did not check his own entry in the register,” their report read.
+Mr Bridgen sent Ms Stone unsubstantiated smears suggesting apparent plans to offer her a peerage could influence her findings because of his reputation as a critic of former prime minister Boris Johnson.

-The MP for North West Leicestershire since 2010 was recommended for suspension for two days for three breaches of the MPs’ code of conduct, including by failing to declare a relevant interest in emails to ministers.
+The MP for North West Leicestershire since 2010 was found to have breached the MPs’ code of conduct “on registration, declaration and paid lobbying on multiple occasions and in multiple ways”.

-He faces a suspension of a further three days for the “attack” on Ms Stone.
+The backbencher should have told ministers and officials of his relationship with Cheshire-based firm Mere Plantations as he made multiple representations.

-But he was found to have committed a “significant litany of errors” by failing to do so in eight emails to ministers, and in five meetings with ministers or public officials.
+He was found to have committed a “significant litany of errors” by failing to reveal his interest in eight emails to ministers, and in five meetings with ministers or public officials as he discussed Mere’s tax treatment or trading of carbon credits.

+“Mr Bridgen has demonstrated a very cavalier attitude to the House’s rules on registration and declaration of interests, including repeatedly saying that he did not check his own entry in the register,” the committee’s report read.

-Mr Bridgen said he is “extremely disappointed” with the recommendations but said he accepts the findings, ahead of MPs voting on whether his suspension should be upheld.
+Mr Bridgen said he is “extremely disappointed” with the recommendations but said he accepts them.

 The committee said he called Ms Stone’s “integrity into question” on the basis of “wholly unsubstantiated and false allegations, and attempted improperly to influence the House’s standards processes”.